stefan-hinterhoelzl/smartroom-usecase/README.md

 The system is divided into two separate components.
 Both are deployed via docker compose files.
 - The zigbee2mqtt server and mosquitto broker combined via separate docker images in a docker compose file.
-- The API with the faspAPI, the mosquitto subscriber, Grafana, pgadmin and the timscaledb all running in their own containers combined via a docker-compose file.
+- The API with the fastAPI, the mosquitto subscriber, Grafana, pgadmin and the timscaledb all running in their own containers combined via a docker-compose file.